Humba

 Humba is the Visayan (particularly Cebuano) version of braised pork, often compared to Tagalog adobo but with its own distinct character.
 What sets humba apart is its sweeter profile, achieved through the use of brown sugar or palm sugar (panutsa), and the addition of fermented black beans (tausi) and dried banana blossoms.

 This dish is a staple in Visayan households, especially during fiestas and special occasions.
 The combination of sweet, salty, and savory creates an incredibly rich and satisfying dish that improves even more the next day as the flavors continue to meld together.
+New to the pantry items used here?
+Tausi, banana blossoms, and palm sugar are explained in our Filipino ingredients glossary.

 Ingredients